 Having raised three children of her own, she also brings practical parenting skills and experience to her work with families.
 In her practise, Robyn prioritises the development of self-regulation and social skills as these are integral to daily life and emotional wellbeing.
 She applies her sensory processing knowledge and uses cognitive behaviour interventions such as “Zones of Regulation Program” as well as a “Social Thinking” curriculum, to help children participate optimally in all areas of their life.
 Her favourite quote is:

 “Children will, when they can!” by Dr. Ross Green.

 Robyn prides herself in being a fun, caring therapist, applying a strengths-based approach to her interventions, bringing light to the child and family’s functional strengths, to build a sense of confidence and resilience.
-In addition to providing assessments and therapy in the clinic, Robyn offers in-home therapy and school visits.

 - B.A.
 Psych.
 Hons.